 Second Youth Policy Meeting

-The Second Youth Policy Meeting of China Matters, convened in partnership with the Australia-China Relations Institute (ACRI), focused on the controversies surrounding Chinese investment in Australia.
+The Second Youth Policy Meeting of China Matters was held on 20 April 2016 in Sydney.
+Convened in partnership with the Australia-China Relations Institute (ACRI), it focused on the controversies surrounding Chinese investment in Australia.
 The aim of the meeting was to discuss and formulate recommendations for the Australian Government among a group of 30 or so young professionals.

 The discussion was led by three panellists – Mr Thomas Boak, Ms Hannah Bretherton and Ms Annie Shu – and moderated by Ms Natalie Cope, Manager of Partnerships and Development at Asialink Business.